M3L6H/image-viewer/README.md

 Use the `mousewheel` to zoom in and out and `click-and-drag` to pan.

-If you want to clear all your data, use `ctrl-c`.
+If you want to clear all your data, use `ctrl+c`.

 When viewing a video, press and hold `` ` `` to enable the mouse to interact with the video window.

+With an album selected, use `shift+a` to quick add an image or video.